duneanalytics/docs/docs/features/visualizations/other-visualizations.md

 #### Counter options

-In this section you can define what kind of data the counter should display.
+In this section you can define what kind of data the counter should display:

 === "Title"